ibm-cloud-docs/hpc-slurm/faq.md

 {: #ssh-among-nodes}
 {: faq}

-All of the nodes in the HPC cluster have the same public key that you register at your cluster creation.
+All the nodes in the HPC cluster have the same public key that you register at your cluster creation.
 You can use ssh-agent forwarding, which is a common technique to access remote nodes that have the same public key.
 It automates to securely forward private keys to remote nodes.
 Forwarded keys are deleted immediately after a session is closed.

 To securely forward private keys to remote nodes, you need to do `ssh-add` and `ssh -A`.